Zilliqa/ZIP/zips/zip-11.md

 However, by bootstrapping the issuance of governance tokens gZILs with the staking program, we believe that this can be materialised.
-For instance, since staking program rewards more to long-term holders with larger stake, tying gZILs issuance with staking can help identify such token holders.
+For instance, since staking program rewards more to long-term holders with larger stake, tying gZIL issuance with staking can help identify such token holders.
 We explain this more in the following section.